fshowalter/movielog/reviews/its-a-wonderful-life-1946.md

 If _It’s a Wonderful Life_ has a flaw, it’s in the young George Bailey character.
 In addition to having no resemblance to James Stewart, Bobby Anderson over-emotes terribly, especially in his scene opposite Lionel Barrymore.
 Thankfully, his is a small part, and thus a small blemish on an otherwise flawless film.

-_It’s a Wonderful Life_ has endured for over 60 years for good reason; it’s the reare film that manages to be touching without feeling trite.
+_It’s a Wonderful Life_ has endured for over 60 years for good reason; it’s the rare film that manages to be touching without feeling trite.